Madhari-tarunsai/Travel-Guide-Creator/README.md

 🌟 Unique Features:

-🗺️ Interactive Google Maps for real-time location tracking.
+1. 🗺️ Interactive Google Maps for real-time location tracking.
-📆 Custom Itinerary Generator that allows users to create day-wise travel schedules.
+2. 📆 Custom Itinerary Generator that allows users to create day-wise travel schedules.
-💰 Budget Estimator that adjusts based on location, number of days, and travel type.
+3. 💰 Budget Estimator that adjusts based on location, number of days, and travel type.
-📱 Responsive Design to work seamlessly on both desktop and mobile devices.
+4. 📱 Responsive Design to work seamlessly on both desktop and mobile devices.

+📊 Tools Usage Percentages:
+1. HTML/CSS	25%
+2. JavaScript	20%
+3. Git & GitHub	5%

+🌍 Applications & Benefits:
+1. Personal travel planning and management.
+2. Educational tool for learning web development and APIs.
+3. Travel agencies can adopt or extend it for their own booking platforms.
+4. Can be integrated with mobile apps in the future for more advanced use.

+#IMAGES